Drama Audition Instructions

 Section Two: The Artistic Performance

-- Submit some evidence of your interest in theatre.
+- Submit some evidence of your involvement in theatre.
 For example:

 - a monologue performance